wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnect-o365-certs.md

 1. Open the Windows Azure Active Directory Module for Windows PowerShell.
 2. Run $cred=Get-Credential.
 When this cmdlet prompts you for credentials, type your cloud service administrator account credentials.
-3. Run Connect-MsolService –Credential $cred.
+3. Run Connect-MsolService -Credential $cred.
 This cmdlet connects you to the cloud service.
 Creating a context that connects you to the cloud service is required before running any of the additional cmdlets installed by the tool.
 4. If you are running these commands on a computer that is not the AD FS primary federation server, run Set-MSOLAdfscontext -Computer <AD FS primary server>, where <AD FS primary server> is the internal FQDN name of the primary AD FS server.
 This cmdlet creates a context that connects you to AD FS.
-5. Run Update-MSOLFederatedDomain –DomainName <domain>.
+5. Run Update-MSOLFederatedDomain -DomainName <domain>.
 This cmdlet updates the settings from AD FS into the cloud service and configures the trust relationship between the two.

 >[AZURE.NOTE] If you need to support multiple top-level domains, such as contoso.com and fabrikam.com, you must use the SupportMultipleDomain switch with any cmdlets.
 For more information, see Support for Multiple Top Level Domains.
 Finally, ensure all Web Application Proxy servers are updated with [Windows Server May 2014](http://support.microsoft.com/kb/2955164) rollup, otherwise the proxies may fail to update themselves with the new certificate, resulting in an outage.